LiveHelperChat/chatGPT/README.md

-# ChatGPT assistant workflow model support
+# ChatGPT responses workflow model support

+This extension was updated to `Responses` API https://doc.livehelperchat.com/docs/bot/chatgpt-responses

 With this extension you won't need to pay anything to third party except OpenAI for contextual search based on your personal data.
 Streaming is also supported!